liangli217/LLM_learning/README.md

   - Basic building blocks for LLM-based development

 - **LangChain_Agents:**
-  Resources and examples demonstrating how to build, configure, and deploy intelligent agents using the LangChain framework.
+  How to build, configure, and deploy intelligent agents using the LangChain framework.

+- **Claude Code Best Practices** -
+  -

 ## Topics to Learn

 - RAG
 - Evals
 - MCP
+  Model Context Protocol: open source model agnostic protocol that allows for data and AI systems to communicate easily
 - Voice Stack

 ## Contributing